🎉 NEW - LSL Unknown Management: By the Numbers | Learn More

 The Atlantic: How Machine Learning Found Flint’s Lead Pipes

 A profile in The Atlantic describes how the algorithm developed by Eric Schwartz and Jacob Abernethy helped the city of Flint’s lead service line replacement program, led by B.G. (ret.)
 Michael McDaniel, find and efficiently replace the hazardous pipes.
-The article then details how the cities replacement costs increased when the a private engineering firm took over the pipe replacement work.
+The article then details how the city’s replacement costs increased when the a private engineering firm took over the pipe replacement work.

 When Abernethy and his collaborator, the University of Michigan’s Eric Schwartz, got involved over the summer of 2016, they saw a familiar type of prediction problem: sequential decision making under uncertain conditions.
 The crews didn’t have perfect information, but they still needed the best possible answer to the question Where do we dig next?
 The results of each new dig could be fed back into the model, improving its accuracy.